UMass School of Law 113

-Prior to joining UMass Law as Associate Dean for Academic Affairs in 2014, Professor Mitnick taught Torts, Administrative Law, Professional Responsibility, and Scholarly Legal Writing at the Thomas Jefferson School of Law, where he also served as Associate Dean for Academic Affairs for six years and was twice recognized as Teacher of the Year by the student body; Legal Research and Writing at the University of Wisconsin Law School; and Constitutional Interpretation and Civil Liberties as a graduate student at Princeton University.
+Prior to joining UMass Law as Associate Dean for Academic Affairs in 2014, Professor Mitnick taught Torts, Administrative Law, Professional Responsibility, and Scholarly Legal Writing at the Thomas Jefferson School of Law, where he also served as Associate Dean for Academic Affairs and was twice recognized as Teacher of the Year by the student body.
+He has also taught Legal Research and Writing at the University of Wisconsin Law School and Constitutional Interpretation and Civil Liberties as a graduate student at Princeton University.
 At UMass Law, Professor Mitnick was voted Teacher of the Year in 2015 and Administrator of the Year in 2017 by the student body.

 Rights, Groups, and Self-Invention: Group-Differentiated Rights in Liberal Theory (Ashgate Publishing Ltd., 2006).

 Rights, in Encyclopedia of Political Thought (Michael Gibbons, ed., John Wiley & Sons, Ltd.) (2015).